Vanshitasingh/joomla4-task/README.md

 Here, I have enetered my name 'Vanshita' and saved the changes.

-### 2. Opening your joomla site
+### 2. Enabling the plugin

 Note: Page is being reloaded in the gif

 ![Displayed view](https://i.ibb.co/9pshhM3/part2.gif)

-After opening the site you will be able to see the concatenation of the two strings.
+After enabling the plugin, your text input will be attached to all the headings present on the site.